ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Before Ansible 2.5, a token was only able to be elevated when UAC was disabled or the remote user had the ``SeTcbPrivilege`` assigned.
-This restriction has been lifted in Ansible 2.5 and a user that is a member of the ``BUILTIN\Administrators`` group should have an elevated token during the module execution.
+This restriction has been lifted in Ansible 2.5 and the remote user only requires the ``SeDebugPrivilege`` which is assigned to Administrators by default.
+If the debug privilege is not available, the become process will run with a limited set of privileges and groups.

 To determine the type of token that Ansible was able to get, run the following task and check the output::